How to Write A Compelling Creative Brief (with Examples & Free Templates)

 1. The Project

 Start your creative brief by writing a broad overview of the project.
-Establish the identity of the client, talk about the product, and list the goals of the campaign.
+Establish the client's identity, talk about the product, and list the campaign's goals.

 2. Key Challenge